 Thanks to an unprecedented collaboration between the Wage and Hour Division and the American Bar Association Standing Committee on Lawyer Referral and Information Service (ABA LRIS), the Wage and Hour Division will now connect these workers to a local referral service that will, in turn, provide the workers with access to attorneys who may be able to help.
 This collaboration will both provide workers a better opportunity to seek redress for FLSA and FMLA violations and help level the playing field for employers who want to do the right thing.

-Beginning on December 13, 2010, when FLSA or FMLA complainants are informed that the Wage and Hour Division is declining to pursue their complaints, they will also be given a toll-free number to contact the newly created ABA-Approved Attorney Referral System.
-If complainants choose to call the toll-free number, they will be advised of the ABA-approved LRIS providers in their area.
-The complainant may then contact the provider and determine whether to retain a qualified private-sector lawyer.
+Beginning on December 13, 2010, when FLSA or FMLA complainants were informed that the Wage and Hour Division is declining to pursue their complaints, they were also given a toll-free number to contact the newly created ABA-Approved Attorney Referral System.
+If complainants chose to call the toll-free number, they were advised of the ABA-approved LRIS providers in their area.
+The complainant could then contact the provider and determine whether to retain a qualified private-sector lawyer.

-In addition, when the Wage and Hour Division has conducted an investigation, the complainant will now be provided information about the Wage and Hour Divisionís determination regarding violations at issue and back wages owed.
-This information will be given to the complainants in the same letter informing them that the Wage and Hour Division will not be pursuing further action, and will be very useful for attorneys who may take the case.
+Since the inception of the program, when the Wage and Hour Division conducts an investigation and does not resolve the complainantís issue, the complainant i is given information about the Wage and Hour Divisionís determination regarding violations at issue and back wages owed.
+This information will be given to the complainants in the same letter informing them that the Wage and Hour Division will not be pursuing further action, and can be very useful for attorneys who may take the case.
 The Wage and Hour Division has also developed a special process for complainants and representing attorneys to quickly obtain certain relevant case information and documents when available.